Network configuration for a testing gateway

 and restart the daemon:

-# service dnsmasq restart
+# systemctl restart dnsmasq.service

 DHCP client configuration

-Add the following line to the /etc/dhcp/dhclient.conf configuration file:
+Create the following configuration file:

 in order to use the DNS cache provided by Dnsmasq on the gateway box itself, as well as on the local network.